Heart disease symptoms don’t always show up in in-your-face ways. Sometimes the clues are subtle.

 - Dizziness.
 An abnormality in the heart’s rhythm, which causes it to beat too fast or too slow, can cause dizziness.
 While heart rhythm abnormalities are not generally related to blocked arteries, disturbances in the heart’s electrical system is a type of heart disease.

-When meeting with a patient who shows early signs of heart disease, Dr. Faulkner does a work-up that includes a medical history and an assessment of heart disease risk.
+When meeting with a patient who shows early signs of heart disease, patients can anticipate a work-up that includes a medical history and an assessment of heart disease risk.
 He may also order screening electrocardiogram (EKG) and a stress test, a timed workout on a treadmill to monitor the heart’s performance.

 Baptist Health’s highly skilled physicians and staff offer a progressive approach to heart care and the prevention and treatment of coronary artery and vascular disease, heart failure, and heart rhythm disorders.
 Are you experiencing symptoms of heart disease?
-In an emergency, call 911, or phone the Baptist Health Paducah Chest Pain Hotline any time you have questions: 800.575.1911.
+In an emergency, call 911, and discuss your concerns with your doctor.